Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

 • Adjustments from endorsements and cancellations

 This creates fiduciary and reconciliation complexity.
+Agency bill creates fiduciary responsibility and reconciliation complexity.

-What Is Direct Bill Accounting?
+What Is Direct Bill Accounting in Insurance

 In direct bill accounting: